What is BOTOX® Cosmetic?

 Can BOTOX® Cosmetic cause botulism?

-These quantities are insufficient to cause botulism or any related symptoms.
+administered.
+These quantities are insufficient to cause botulism or

 Unfortunately, the BOTOX® you get at one practice may not be